CPRI Investors Have Opportunity to Lead Capri Holdings Limited Securities Fraud Lawsuit

 News provided byTHE ROSEN LAW FIRM, P. A.

-SO WHAT: If you purchased stock or sold Capri puts during the Class Period you may be entitled to compensation without payment of any out of pocket fees or costs through a contingency fee arrangement.
+So what: If you purchased Capri stock or sold Capri puts during the Class Period you may be entitled to compensation without payment of any out of pocket fees or costs through a contingency fee arrangement.

 WHAT TO DO NEXT: To join the Capri class action, go to https://rosenlegal.com/submit-form/?case_id=33109 or call Phillip Kim, Esq. toll-free at 866-767-3653 or email [email protected] for information on the class action.
 A class action lawsuit has already been filed.
 If you wish to serve as lead plaintiff, you must move the Court no later than February 21, 2025.
 A lead plaintiff is a representative party acting on behalf of other class members in directing the litigation.